kalviumcommunity/S62_fabricatee/README.md

 # Fabricatee - Custom Tailored Clothing E-Commerce Platform

 Fabricatee is a completely custom clothing store.
 What sets Fabricatee apart is that it offers a tailored experience where clients can customize their selected fabrics and have them expertly stitched to precise measurements, giving the perfect fit for every order.
-This application will also include a comprehensive dashboard for the vendors and the admin.
+This application will also include a comprehensive dashboard for the vendors and the admin to check the orders and the live updates.

 ---